studio24/wordpress-multi-env-config/README.md

     SetEnv WP_ENV production

-Or in Nginx in your server declaration:

-    env WP_ENV=production

-If you use another webserver consult your webserver documentation.
+If you don't use Apache consult your webserver documentation.

 #### Server hostname